 Caractacus lost much of the south-east after being defeated in the two crucial battles on the rivers Medway and Thames.
 Some tribes, realising that the end was near, made peace with the invaders, but Caractacus fought on.
 After Togodumnus was slain, possibly after having been taken prisoner, and resistance to the Romans collapsed in the South-East of England, Caractacus established himself with the Dubonni tribe, He then went on to lead the Silures and Ordovices of Wales against Plautius' successor as governor, Publius Ostorius Scapula.

-The Romans marched on Wales and Caratacus proceeded north in attempt to join forces with the fierce Ordovices of North Wales.
-He was finally defeated at The Battle of Caer Caradoc by Scapula in 51 A.D in the mountains of North Wales in the territory of the Ordovices.
+The Romans marched on Wales and Caractacus proceeded north in an attempt to join forces with the fierce Ordovices of North Wales.
+He was finally defeated at the Battle of Caer Caradoc by Scapula in 51 A.D in the mountains of North Wales in the territory of the Ordovices.